laubsterboy/infinitum/readme.txt

 == Changelog ==

+= 1.9.0 - 2026-04-17 =
+* Updated: Theme class to switch from pattern based analytics snippets to a Settings > Analytics page to control access and not clutter patterns

 = 1.8.0 - 2026-04-17 =
 * Updated: Theme class to inject synced patterns for Analytics <head> and <body> snippets for easy inclusion of snippets.
 Empty by default.